5 from 3 votes

-Fresh pancakes, bursting with juicy blueberries and with a hint of lemon (as well as a secret ingredient), these blueberry pancakes are a popular breakfast!
+Fresh pancakes, bursting with juicy blueberries and finished with a hint of lemon (plus a little secret ingredient), these blueberry pancakes are a breakfast favorite for a reason.
+They’re fluffy, lightly tangy, and perfect for slow weekend mornings when you actually want breakfast to feel special.

 Could you just use a regular pancake recipe, and add blueberries?